hssmalo/steampunkfantasy/rules.md

 **Acid** **Cloud** [Minor]

 Area(6+) roll 1 die per model in hex.
-At 6+ place a minor acid on the unit base.
+At 6+ place a minor acid on the unit.

 **Acid** **Cloud** [Major]

-Roll a die per unit base in hex.
-At 6+ place a regular acid on the unit base.
+Roll a die per unit in hex.
+At 6+ place a regular acid on the unit.